BenBinary/telnet-server-cities/readme.md

 # Telnet Server Cities

 ## About
-Project from Benedikt Kurz at University West Attica for the module 'Network Programming' in the fall term 2021/22.
+- Project from Benedikt Kurz at University West Attica for the module 'Network Programming' in the fall term 2021/22.
-E-Mail: bekur002@stud.fh-dortmund.de
+- E-Mail: bekur002@stud.fh-dortmund.de
-Department: Computer Science at University of West Attica IDE used: Apache NetBeans IDE 12.5
+- Department: Computer Science at University of West Attica
+- IDE used: Apache NetBeans IDE 12.5 and jdk8

 ### Install
 1) Run / Execute the jar file on your local machine.